|

 THEY'RE changing the road direction

-signs in Nantwich, causing confusion to visiting
+signs in Nantwich, causing confusion to visiting motorists and anger

-motorists and anger to some residents who suddenly find themselves
+to some residents who suddenly find themselves living on roads which

-living on roads which have become major route for heavy vehicles.
+have become major route for heavy vehicles.

 The picture above arose for

-just a few days when a new sign (on the left) was erected in Beam Street and
+just a few days when a new sign (on the left) was erected in Beam

-before the old one (on the right) was removed.
-True, a further sign
+Street and before the old one (on the right) was removed.

-left - place names missed from the larger sign above.
+place names missed from the larger sign above.

-And still in place (still
+And still in place (in

-there in July) is the old smaller sign (right) which sends traffic
+the old smaller sign (left) which sends traffic to the right to get

-to the right to get to Crewe - contrary to the instructions on the
+to Crewe - contrary to the instructions on the new sign.

-But now, the preferred route
+But now, the preferred

-to Crewe would appear to be
+route to Crewe would appear to be to the left along the A532 (with a

-to the left along the A532 (with a turn off further ahead).
+turn off further ahead).

 Preferred, that is, by the highways